akiidjk/DiscordCTFHelper/README.md

 ## To add

 - [x] Add final scraping for team stats
-- [x] Add notification for chall solve
 - [x] Add overall report generation
+- [ ] New handling of channel one channel only read width the banner show
+- [ ] Add notification for chall solve
+- [ ] Reaction cookie and fire too each flag

 ## Contact